Department Lead: Barbara Knitter

 - Mark Schoeller

-- Art: Learn how to draw, paint and make three dimensional (3d) art.
-We are offering five sections of art classes for 2015-16 school year.
-In three (3) of the sections we will experiment with various materials like: soft pastel, watercolors, acrylic paints, paper mache’, clay and more.
-In two (2) sections we will focus on making 3d art.
-In every art class you’ll learn to turn your innovative thoughts into works of art!
+- Art: Students will experiment with various materials: soft pastel, watercolors, acrylic paints, paper mache’, clay and more.
+They will also have the chance to make 3d art.
+Art class focuses on helping students to turn their innovative thoughts into works of art!
 This year-long elective is based in the California State Standards…but you won’t realize how much you are learning because you’ll be having too much fun!
-Email: email@example.com
+Email firstname.lastname@example.org if you have any questions.

-- Band 7th and Band 8th : You must have at least one year of experience to join.
-There are 3 levels of this class for all wind and percussion instruments.
-Piano players are encouraged to also learn a string instrument and should contact Ms. Poulin, firstname.lastname@example.org for more information.
-Flute, piccolo, clarinet, bass, clarinet, oboe,bassoon, alto/tenor/baritone sax, French horn, trumpet, trombone, baritone, tuba, percussion.
-CLICK HERE for more info and to sign up.
+- Band I and Band II : Ideally students will have at least one year of experience, but novices are always welcome to join.
+There are levels of this class for all wind and percussion instruments.
+Piano players are encouraged to also learn another instrument, such as flute, piccolo, clarinet, bass, clarinet, oboe, bassoon, alto/tenor/baritone sax, French horn, trumpet, trombone, baritone, tuba, percussion.

 - Leadership: This class is open to students who are highly motivated to improve their leadership skills by their involvement in school activities and events, student government, student and staff recognition programs, and other forms of service that benefit the students and staff of Thomas Russell Middle School.
 Leadership skills are developed through lessons on goal setting, communication, decision-making, leadership styles, and parliamentary procedures.

-- Quest: Quest for Success is a year-long elective class with lessons in basic hand-sewing skills, beginning cooking and baking, recycling for a better world, awareness of the deaf culture with an introduction into American sign language.
-Other areas that may be covered, but not limited to, are improving study habit skills, interpersonal relationships and improving higher thinking skills.
+- Quest: Quest for Success is a year-long elective class with lessons in basic hand-sewing skills, beginning cooking and baking, recycling for a better world, and awareness of the deaf community with an introduction to American sign language.
+Other areas that may be covered include, but are not limited to, improving study habit skills, strengthening interpersonal relationships and improving higher thinking skills.

 - Yearbook: Students will learn the basics of yearbook, photojournalism, graphic design, writing journalistic stories, writing captions, interviewing, learning organizational skills, marketing, sales, and deadlines.
 They will have a lot of fun and forget that they are learning so many new skills!
 Contact Ms. Norris at firstname.lastname@example.org for questions.